decasia/scrivener-to-git/README.md

 - The "Draft" folder in Scrivener is what will get exported.
 - This currently uses plain text only.
 No pictures or formatting will get preserved.
 - The export only works in one direction.
 There is no way to update Scrivener with any changes you make in the Git repository.
 My theory is that Scrivener is the place where you do all your writing, and Git is just a mirror where version tracking can happen.
-- Automatic removal of the export scratch folder is on hold while I verify that there are no strange edge cases.
-UI scripting is hard.